 | Monetization | Full freedom for advertising, e-commerce, and other revenue streams. | Restrictions on advertising; e-commerce only on specific paid plans. |

-| Technical Skill Level | Requires some technical aptitude for setup and maintenance. | Very beginner-friendly; ideal for those who prefer hands-off management. |
+| Technical Skill Level | Requires some technical aptitude for setup and maintenance. | Very beginner-friendly; ideal for hands-off management. |

 2. Benefits of the topic or why it matters